stellar/go/services/regulated-assets-approval-server/README.md

 #### `GET /friendbot?addr=GDDIO6SFRD4SJEQFJOSKPIDYTDM7LM4METFBKN4NFGVR5DTGB7H75N5S`

-Send a payment of 10,000 regulated assets to that address.
-Please be aware the address mus first establish a trustline to the regulated asset in order to receive a payment.
+Send a payment of 10,000 regulated assets to the provided `addr`.
+Please be aware the address must first establish a trustline to the regulated asset in order to receive that payment.

 ## Account Setup